Culture, Heritage and Archaeology BA (Hons)

 What is special about this course?

 This joint degree gives you the opportunity to immerse yourself in both the cultural and physical identities of the Scottish Highlands and Islands.
 As well as exploring the fascinating and varied cultural heritage of the region, you will also acquire the practical skills required for archaeological fieldwork, surveying and post-excavation.

-Archaeology is closely linked to the distinctive cultural heritage of the Highlands and Islands, as well as wider Scotland, and you will develop a wealth of skills in both disciplines through your studies and fieldwork.
-Your research skills will be refined throughout the course enhancing your career prospects as well as equipping you for progress to postgraduate study.
+Archaeology is closely linked to the distinctive cultural heritage of the Highlands and Islands as well as wider Scotland, and you will develop a wealth of skills in both disciplines through your studies and fieldwork.
+Your research skills will be refined throughout the course, enhancing your career prospects as well as equipping you for progression to postgraduate study.